'The Kashmir Files' row: 3 IFFI jurors back Nadav Lapid, Indian member Sen differs | Entertainment

 - India

-Sen's assertion comes after three members -- American producer Jinko Gotoh, French film editor Pascale Chavance and French documentary filmmaker Javier Angulo Barturen -- released a statement on Twitter endorsing Lapid's comments that caused a huge controversy earlier this week.
+Sen's assertion on Saturday came after three members -- American producer Jinko Gotoh, French film editor Pascale Chavance and French documentary filmmaker Javier Angulo Barturen -- released a statement on Twitter endorsing Lapid's comments that caused a huge controversy earlier this week.

 The account from which Gotoh posted the statement is unverified.
 Sen's name is also not mentioned in it.